FaritZafar/CC/Project/Phase 3/Report README.md

 | Phase-3 | Write YACC code that uses your code from phase 1 and translates a program written in programming language we chose in phase 1 to python code.          |

 ## Phase 1
-In Phase one we selected a language and researched on it and found its specifications which helped us in designing our compiler
+In Phase 1 we selected a language and researched on it and found its specifications which helped us in designing our compiler

 ### Languagae Specification:
 Mini C is a simple language C-like programming language which is used for coding and can be designed for implementation purpose for education (basically it is a software through which we can learn compilation).